trinsic-id/issuer-reference-app/README.md

 1. Click on your organization's Show Keys button.
 1. Navigate to the [`POST /definitions/credentials/{SchemaId}`](https://app.swaggerhub.com/apis-docs/Streetcred/agency/v1#/Definitions/CreateCredentialDefinitionForSchemaId) endpoint
 1. Click the lock button on the right hand side and authorize swaggerhub by pasting "bearer " + your access token in the access token field & your subscription key into its field
-1. Add the subscription key and access token to the .env file in the respective fields.
 1. Click the `Try it out` button to prepare the API call to write the credential definition to the ledger
 1. In the .env file, find the ledger you're using and remove the `#` from before that SCHEMA_ID line.
 1. Copy that schema ID into the `schema_id` field in swagger hub.